justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 [^6]: [PLA](http://reprap.org/wiki/PLA), RepRap Wiki.

+### The Procedure

 Now that that's out of the way, we can finally start testing and breaking things!

-#### Methods - Quantifying Maximum Load
+#### Step 1: Annealing the Samples

+1. Print 9 rectangular prisms as the test samples
+1. Remove 3 samples as the control set (ie. unmodified and directly off the printer)
+1. Fill kettle with room temperature water
+1. Submerge the remaining 6 samples in water bath
+1. Set desired temperature of water bath
+1. Maintain temperature for 30 mins
+1. Remove 3 samples (1st sous vide set) and allow to air cool at room temperature
+1. Turn off heat and allow the remaining 3 samples (2nd sous vide set) to slowly cool with the water bath

+#### Step 2: Breaking the Samples

 1. Place test jig on top of bathroom scale
-1. Apply vertical point force on the sample with drill press handles
+1. Apply vertical point force on the sample
 1. Record maximum load before sample catastrophically explodes

 {{<img caption="Overview of test setup.
 Camera is used to capture the scale measurement at peak force." src="/imgs/blog-imgs/sous-vide-pla/IMG_20170319_164047.jpg" >}}

-{{<vid caption="The conversion of potential to kinetic energy, recorded on an iPhone 6 at 240 fps." src="https://gfycat.com/ifr/MintyEvenBanteng">}}
+{{<vid caption="Measuring maximum force before material failure, recorded on an iPhone 6 at 240 fps." src="https://gfycat.com/ifr/MintyEvenBanteng">}}

 ### The Results